What Should Be Included in a Well-Made Construction Contract

 “The level of quality between contractors can be astounding,” says Matt Herstein, an attorney with Deneweth, Dugan & Parfitt in Troy, Michigan.
 “Like anything else, you have some who are exceptionally good at it and some who you wouldn’t want doing [the job] at all.”

 With construction projects, preparation is key.
-It makes the process easier and also allows owners to focus their attention on what’s most important, such as defining what you are getting and at what cost.
+It makes the process easier and also allows owners to focus their attention on what’s most important, such as defining what they are getting and at what project cost.

 Don’t Rush the Design Process